-Between January 1, 2003 and December 31, 2016, the County has loaned over \$26 million to fund the construction of 573 affordable housing units in the unincorporated areas.
-In addition, the County has provided project-based housing choice vouchers to 87 families.
+On November 10, 2015, the County authorized the issuance of a Permanent Supportive Housing Notice of Funding Availability with an emphasis on developing extremely low-income housing in a combination of up to \$8 million in Orange County Housing Successor Agency funds and Federal HOME Investment Partnerships Program funds and utilize up to 100 Housing Choice Project-Based Vouchers.
 The County has also approved a Zoning Code amendment that allows emergency shelters "by-right" (with no public hearing requirement) in commercial and industrial zoned areas.
 County staff has identified funds and locations for the development of a year-round emergency shelter in Anaheim.

 To address neighborhood resistance to affordable housing, Housing and Community Development/Homeless Prevention encourages all developers to work closely with local residents and community groups.
 In efforts to educate the public about Housing and Community Development/Homeless Prevention and affordable housing efforts, the County also consults with the Kennedy Commission, a nonprofit organization that provides advocacy and education related to affordable housing in the County.
-The County's 2014-21 Housing Element establishes an action that the County's Affordable Housing Project Manager and Housing and Community Development/Homeless Prevention staff will work cooperatively with other governmental agencies, business groups, universities, environmental organizations, housing advocates and the development community to increase public awareness of the importance of affordable housing to the County's long-term viability.
+The County's 2014-21 Housing Element establishes an action that the County's Affordable Housing Project Manager and Housing and Community Development/Homeless Prevention staff will work cooperatively with other governmental agencies, business groups, universities, environmental organizations, housing advocates and the development community to

+increase public awareness of the importance of anordable housing to the county's long-term viability

+Discussion:

+See discussions above.